tonethar/IGME-330-Master/notes/demo-web-audio-1.md

 # Web Audio Demo

 ## I. Background
-Some important notes about the Web Audio API are here:
+Some important notes about the Web Audio API are here, so we will take a quick look at the assignment PDF:
 - [HW - Audio Visualizer - Part I](./HW-AV-1.md)

 ## II.
 Start Files